 Due Process - What happens if I choose not to provide modifications?

-If an instructor does not provide a modification which is reasonable and legitimate, the student has several options, both formal and informal.
+If an instructor does not provide an accommodation which is reasonable and legitimate, the student has several options, both formal and informal.
 While Disability Services coordinators intervene the least between the student and the instructor, we also have an ethical obligation to inform students of their rights to due process under the law.

-- Disability Services coordinators clarify the student's rights in the situation at hand and coach them about how to best discuss the modifications further with their instructor.
+- Disability Services coordinators clarify the student's rights in the situation at hand and coach them about how to best discuss the accommodations further with their instructor.

 - Disability Services Coordinator may contact the instructor to further clarify the issue and to ensure he or she understands the student's civil rights.